vishnunairjanardhan/democms/src/content/posts/lightspeed-r-shopify-gift-cards-integration.md

 <div class="border border-vulcan-800 rounded-xl mt-6 px-8 pb-6"><h3>Can customers use the same gift card both online and in-store?</h3>
 Yes!
 Thanks to 99minds’ seamless integration, gift cards can be used across physical and digital storefronts.
 Customers can buy a card in-store and redeem it online, or vice versa.</div><br>
 <div class="border border-vulcan-800 rounded-xl mt-6 px-8 pb-6"><h3>What platforms does 99minds support for online redemption?</h3>
 99minds integrates with popular eCommerce platforms such as Shopify and others.
-This allows gift cards to be redeemed online like discount codes or coupons.<div><br>
+This allows gift cards to be redeemed online like discount codes or coupons.</div><br>
 <div class="border border-vulcan-800 rounded-xl mt-6 px-8 pb-6"><h3> What happens if the gift card balance exceeds the order total?</h3>
 If the gift card doesn’t cover the full amount, customers can pay the remaining balance using any other accepted payment method, both online and in-store.</div><br>
 <div class="border border-vulcan-800 rounded-xl mt-6 px-8 pb-6"><h3>Is it possible to track gift card usage and balance?</h3>